 You must see your doctor urgently if you have these symptoms as kidney infections can be very serious.

 Antibiotics are the usual treatment for UTIs.
 Women are usually given a short course of antibiotics, although men are sometimes given a longer course (as are women who are pregnant and anyone with advanced symptoms).

-Your GP will need to send a urine specimen off to a lab to check for infection.
+Your GP may need to send a urine specimen off to a lab to check for infection.
 They may well start you on antibiotics as it is important to stop the infection spreading.
 They may then change them if your urine specimen shows that the infection will only respond to different type of drug.

 You can buy over the counter medication to help relieve symptoms of urine infections from pharmacies, and regular painkillers can help if it is safe for you to take them.

 Symptoms should start to ease within three to five days, but remember to always finish your course of medication.
 Contact your doctor if symptoms persist, get worse or return.